Francesco149/protonfit/README.md

 echo '-ignorepipelinecache -vulkan -borderless -useMinimumSettings -width 1920 -height 1080' > "data/Games/Red Dead Redemption 2/commandline.txt"
 ```

+you can probably remove the `-useMinimumSettings` , this is just what worked for me

 to switch proton version after installing with proton tkg, do

 ```